GunClear/Specification/Transaction.md

 Represented as: `W` (`W_P` used for "previous auth root hash") and `N_account` (status of account)

+The auth root hash `W` is only updated once per Plasma Cycle.

 ### Authorization Merkle Path
 The root hash of a merkle tree can be used to generate proofs of inclusion.
 This is done by providing a list of sibling nodes that traverse up the tree.
 The proof starts at the leaf, which is first hashed